Vilnius After Dark

 Vilnius was rather quiet for a capital city, more so than one would expect after experiencing Tallinn and Riga.
 After the quiet of Nida, I was expecting a lot more noise.
 There was plenty of space on the streets and no need to barge shoulders with anybody.
 There were plenty of people in the bars and the restaurants, but there was always room even in the popular ones.
 The light levels and the day of the week didn’t seem to matter.

 It might have been a different story if I hadn’t visited at the end of the university’s exam period, but the relative peace suited me well.
-I liked being able to hear my friend speak and not having to raise my voice to be heard.
+I liked being able to hear my friend speak and not having to raise my voice to be heard, and having more space around me as I checked off things to do in Vilnius.

 Vilnius churches after dark